 Gift of Mrs. Henry K. Metcalf

-So while it turns out there actually has been a picture of the bread box on the internet all along, thanks to the fine folks at the Berkshire Athenaeum, Melville nuts like from around the world can now marvel at it without having to leave home.
+So while it turns out there actually had been a picture of the bread box on the internet all along, thanks to the fine folks at the Berkshire Athenaeum, Melville nuts like from around the world can now marvel at it without having to leave home.

 It’s a good box!